HenrikBechmann/react-super-simple-scroller/README.md

 ## Properties

-These are the properties that can be passed to RS3.
+Below are the properties that can be passed to RS3.

 Note that the object and function properties are tested by RS3 for object identity changes.
 If a change is detected, then RS3 resets, requesting new cellPacks for all cell id’s around the current axisReferenceID.

 Most of the time you will want to avoid this by using `useRef`, `useState` and `useCallback` to store your parameters.
 On the other hand, if you want to change parameters, make sure that you pass an object with a new identity for the new parameter.

-RS3 is responsive to all parameter changes other than calls, callbacks, and technical.
+RS3 is responsive to all parameter changes other than `calls`, `callbacks`, and `technical`.

 ### Required